 Production and distribution

-• Who are our subject matter experts?
-Do they have time to create content, or are there other ways we could share gather their insights (e.g., by interviews)?
+- Who are our subject matter experts?
+Do they have time to create content, or are there other ways we could share and gather their insights (e.g., by interviews)?

-• What are the seasonal triggers and opportunities for our content?
-How can we make sure we are set up to respond to ad-hoc local content opportunities?
+- What are the seasonal triggers and opportunities for our content?
+How can we ensure we are set up to respond to ad-hoc local content opportunities?

 Measurement

-• How can we measure the effectiveness of our content?
-Of all the available metrics, which ones are most relevant to us?
+- How can we measure the effectiveness of our content?
+Which of all the available metrics is most relevant to us?
 Which metrics can we technically support?
 And how can we use metric data to improve content over time?

-Content marketing has emerged then to reach people who are continually looking for information, entertainment, or help.
+Content marketing has emerged to reach people continually seeking information, entertainment, or help.
 Brands can use content marketing to pull people who aren’t necessarily interested in a specific product but instead meet a need-state behind the product purchase.

 There are many standout examples of content marketing.
-These include L’Oreal, which has Makeup.com – a site that talks about style and beauty issues without overtly pushing L’Oreal’s product line; General Mills offers dieting advice and tips at Tablespoon.com; Red Bull has created Red Bulletin – a high-octane magazine for thrill-seekers and sports fanatics; American Express has created Open Forum – a portal of helpful articles which cover issues faced by small business owners.
+These include L’Oreal, which has Makeup.com, a site that talks about style and beauty issues without overtly pushing L’Oreal’s product line; General Mills offers dieting advice and tips at Tablespoon.com; Red Bull has created Red Bulletin, a high-octane magazine for thrill-seekers and sports fanatics; and American Express has created Open Forum, a portal of helpful articles that cover issues faced by small business owners.

-In none of these examples are the brands explicitly saying buy this, buy that, buy now?
+In none of these examples are the brands explicitly saying, “Buy this, buy that, buy now.”
 Rather, they publish and distribute content that engages and attracts customers and prospects and enables their lifestyles.
-It is lifestyle-centric rather than product-centric.
+This content is lifestyle-centric rather than product-centric.

-For sure, forward-thinking major brands have been doing content marketing for decades.
-One famous example is the Michelin Guide, originally written in 1900 by Michelin tire founders and brothers Andre and Edouard Michelin; the original publication consisted of 35,000 free guides that included practical information, travel tips, and maps fuel and service stations.
+Forward-thinking major brands have been doing content marketing for decades.
+One famous example is the Michelin Guide, originally written in 1900 by Michelin tire founders and brothers Andre and Edouard Michelin.
+The original publication consisted of 35,000 free guides that included practical information, travel tips, and maps of fuel and service stations.
 Since then, these guides have been used by warring soldiers and tourists alike and have grown to considerable prestige as an authority in destination travel and restaurant suggestions.

-However, it is the rate, ubiquity, and variety of content marketing – especially online – that has shown them how far content marketing as a practice has come.
-We are increasingly living in a world where content is king and a great way to steal and hold attention.
-Because you have chosen to read this article – you have elected to concentrate your interest here, rather than elsewhere.
-There is no doubt the information we read impacts what we think, what we do – and most importantly for a brand – what we buy.
+However, the rate, ubiquity, and variety of content marketing – especially online – have shown them how far content marketing as a practice has come.
+We increasingly live in a world where content is king and a great way to steal and hold attention.
+Because you have chosen to read this article – you have elected to concentrate your interest here rather than elsewhere.
+Undoubtedly, the information we read impacts what we think, what we do – and most importantly, for a brand – what we buy.
 And this is why brands are now rushing to become publishers.